 AWS is the largest public cloud and an ideal platform for protecting and backing up your customers’ valuable data.
 AWS offers tools and capabilities to migrate data into the cloud and build backup and restore solutions that are compatible with your customers’ IT environment.

-David Gugick is VP of product management at CloudBerry Lab.
+Alexander Negrash is director of marketing at CloudBerry Lab.
 Read more CloudBerry Lab blogs here.